 Finding an emergency dentist for tooth injury situations is one of the most common urgent dental searches made by adults across London.
 Whether the injury involves a chipped tooth, a loose tooth, or a tooth that has been completely knocked out, understanding the basics of what has happened and what steps to take can make a meaningful difference to the outcome.

 This article explains the common types of tooth injuries, what happens inside the tooth when trauma occurs, how emergency dental care may help, and what you can do in the immediate aftermath of an injury.
+It also covers when it may be important to seek a professional dental assessment and how to look after your oral health following dental trauma.
+The aim is to provide clear, balanced information so you feel better informed and more confident about the next steps.

 Experiencing these symptoms?